On the synchronization of coupled random walks and applications to social systems: Results

+We must truncate Eq. \ref{04} to have the correct probability measure.
+Notice that this approximation suggests the existence of the parameter $K_c = 0.5$, which is critical in the sense that the behavior of the system changes completely when the coupling $K$ crosses this value.
+For $K>K_c$, the opinion that reach consensus depends on whether $p_0>p_c$ or $p_0<p_c$.
+For $K<K_c$, the truncation of $p_{\infty}$ yields two truncation lines: $K=p_0$, under which $p_{\infty} = 0$, and $K=1-p_0$, above which $p_{\infty} = 1$.
+Notice that these are the same lines obtained previously through microscopic arguments.

-260 - The expression \ref{04} displays an abrupt change of behavior at $K = K_c = 0.5$.
-Although we have truncation lines for $K<K_c$, implying the existence of consensus as attracting and absorbing states, only at $K \ge K_c$ does the mean-field expression for the asymptotic probability diverges.
-Therefore the subscript $c$ in this parameter.
-Figure \ref{fig02} shows the time-series of the evolution of the probability (average over the population) in environments with $10.000$ sites in ring ($d=2$), torus ($d=4$) and hyper-torus ($d=6$) geometries in a system following the model \ref{01} without any approximation.
-All these results are compatible with the results obtained by transition matrix calculations (see appendix).
-The mean-field approximation generating equation \ref{04} is also present in the figure as a continuous line for reference.
-Notice that as $d$ increases, the mean-field approximation becomes closer to the experimental measures.
+Figure \ref{fig02} shows time-series of the evolution of the probability (averaged over the population) in environments with $10.000$ agents in a ring ($d=2$), a torus ($d=4$) and hyper-torus ($d=6$) geometries.
+These results are compatible with the results obtained by transition matrix calculations (see appendix) and the mean field approximation generating Eq. \ref{04}.